imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-1.md

  13\.
 Plug in the SD card, copy Bip39 tool off SD card into Tor Browser folder, and then right-click html file “Open with Tor Browser”.

  14\.
-Re-enter your recorded bip39 seed and passphrase, check the addresses generated are the ones you recorded
+Re-enter your recorded Bip39 seed and passphrase, and check the addresses generated are the ones you recorded.